 The very nature of a hospital environment means constant spills and messes so for wards and bedrooms, it’s important to select a covering that allows for ease of cleaning as well as indentation resistance to avoid dirt getting trapped.

-Naturally bacteriostatic, our CO2 neutral (from cradle to gate) Marmoleum collection is proven to inhibit the growth and spread of infections such as MRSA, Norovirus and C Difficile, helping to contribute to a healthier and more hygienic environment in any area of a hospital.
+Naturally bacteriostatic, our Climate Positive (from cradle to gate) Marmoleum collection is proven to inhibit the growth and spread of infections such as MRSA, Norovirus and C Difficile, helping to contribute to a healthier and more hygienic environment in any area of a hospital.